BERT-APC: A Reference-free Framework for Automatic Pitch Correction via Musical Context Inference: Experiments

-To evaluate the effectiveness of our learnable detuner, we visualized the distribution of pitch errors produced.
+To evaluate the effectiveness of our learnable detuner, we visualized the distribution of the pitch errors it produced.
 For comparison, we implemented two baseline data augmentation algorithms that generate pitch errors from uniform distributions, $Uniform(-0.5,+0.5)$ and $Uniform(-1,+1)$, following \cite{apc_deepautotuner20}.
-The results are shown in Fig.~\ref{fig:detuner_comparison}.

 In Fig.~\ref{fig:detuner_comparison}(a), the proposed learnable detuner produced a pitch error distribution for the moderately detuned samples that was closely similar to that of the highly detuned subset (Fig.~\ref{fig:subset_histograms}(c)), indicating its effectiveness in reproducing real-world detuning patterns.
 In contrast, pitch errors generated by the random detune algorithm differ substantially from this distribution, as shown in Fig.~\ref{fig:detuner_comparison}(b) and (c).

+To quantify this observation, we additionally measured the first-order Wasserstein distance (WD) between each generated distribution and that of the highly detuned subset.
+The proposed learnable detuner achieved a lower WD ($0.363$) than $Uniform(-0.5,+0.5)$ ($0.453$) and $Uniform(-1,+1)$ ($0.446$), indicating that it more closely imitates the pitch error distribution of the highly detuned subset.

+In real singing, pitch errors in adjacent notes often exhibit temporal dependency, with similar error tendencies persisting across multiple consecutive notes, as illustrated in Fig.~\ref{fig:detuner_temporal_pattern}.
+The learnable detuner is trained to imitate this note-to-note dependency by generating each note-level pitch error autoregressively conditioned on previously generated errors.
+To evaluate whether the model captures such temporal dependencies, we compute the first- and second-order differences—defined as ($p_t - p_{t-1}$) and ($p_{t+1} - 2p_t + p_{t-1}$), respectively—of the synthesized pitch error sequences.
+The first-order difference represents the local slope, whereas the second-order difference represents the local curvature.
+We then measure their MAEs against those computed from pitch error sequences of the highly detuned samples.

+We also report the MAE between pitch errors of artificially detuned samples and those of highly detuned samples to assess the similarity of note-level error distributions.
+Table~\ref{tab:detuner_temporal_metrics} summarizes the results.
+The learnable detuner achieves substantially lower MAEs, indicating that the proposed method effectively reproduces the error patterns of real detuned samples.